emilianoyoung/ai/_posts/2019-12-03-aws-launches-sagemaker-studio-a-web-based-ide-for-machine-learning.md

 ---
 category: news
 title: "AWS launches SageMaker Studio, a web-based IDE for machine learning"
 excerpt: "At its re:Invent conference, AWS CEO Andy Jassy today announced the launch of SageMaker Studio, a web-based IDE for building and training machine learning workflows.
-It includes everything a data ..."
+It includes everything a data scientist would need to get started, including ways to organize notebooks, data sets, code and models, for example.
+It essentially wants to be a one ..."
 publishedDateTime: 2019-12-03T18:23:00Z
 sourceUrl: https://au.news.yahoo.com/aws-launches-sagemaker-studio-based-180924588.html
 type: article